Global-Policy-Lab/gpl-covid/README.md

 # The Effect of Large-Scale Anti-Contagion Policies on the Coronavirus (COVID-19) Pandemic

-This repository contains code and data necessary to replicate the findings of our paper [INSERT arXiv CITATION].
+This repository contains code and data necessary to replicate the findings of [our paper](https://www.medrxiv.org/content/10.1101/2020.03.22.20040642v2).

 ## Setup
 Scripts in this repository are written in R, Python, and Stata.
 Note that you will need a Stata license to fully replicate the analysis.
 Throughout this Readme, it is assumed that you’ll execute scripts from the repo root directory.
 In addition, we assume that you have an environment of Python and R packages described in <environment.yml>.